Answers to the Index questions automatically justify to the Top of page.

 calls that are scammers will not ring your phone and

-instead will be processed by your answer machine or voice
+instead will be processed by your answer machine or

 You can also Block caller's Names or Numbers not already

-blocked by the automatic system with the Red Block button.
+blocked by the automatic system with the Red Block

+button.
 To use Select Mode enter programming:

-1) (Preferred) Take the Phone in the TEL port offhook and
+1) (Preferred) Take the Phone in the TEL port offhook

-dial ## or *** to go directly into programming or,
+and dial ## or *** to go directly into programming or,

 2) press and hold the Program Button for 3 seconds until

 you see "Program Mode", then "Pick Up Phone".
-This prompt
+This

 The display will now show "Enter Code".
-Simply dial 33 and
+Simply dial 33

-Select Mode will now be in operation.
+and Select Mode will now be in operation.

-Calls that come in as Out of Area are blocked by default
+Calls that come in as Out of Area are blocked by

-unidentified calls whose Caller ID Name was not presented
+phone company for unidentified calls whose Caller ID

-by the initiating station.
-Today, many cell phone
+Name was not presented by the initiating station.
+Today,

-including family members, to their cell phones and
+register owners names, including family members, to

-instead, just use Out of Area as the Name.
+their cell phones and instead, just use Out of Area as

 However, you can allow the Number displayed with Out of